Kinggerm/GetOrganelle/README.md

 You are going to get a similar running log as [here](https://github.com/Kinggerm/GetOrganelle/wiki/Example-1#running-log) and the same result as [here](https://github.com/Kinggerm/GetOrganelleGallery/tree/master/Test/results/Arabidopsis_simulated.plastome).

-Find more real data examples at [GetOrganelle wiki](https://github.com/Kinggerm/GetOrganelle/wiki/Examples), [GetOrganelleGallery](https://github.com/Kinggerm/GetOrganelleGallery) and [GetOrganelleComparison](https://github.com/Kinggerm/GetOrganelleComparison).
+Find more real data examples at [GetOrganelle/wiki/Examples](https://github.com/Kinggerm/GetOrganelle/wiki/Examples), [GetOrganelleGallery](https://github.com/Kinggerm/GetOrganelleGallery) and [GetOrganelleComparison](https://github.com/Kinggerm/GetOrganelleComparison).

 ## Instruction

-<b>Find more organelle genome assembly instruction at [GetOrganelle.wiki](https://github.com/Kinggerm/GetOrganelle/wiki).</b>
+<b>Find more organelle genome assembly instruction at [GetOrganelle/wiki](https://github.com/Kinggerm/GetOrganelle/wiki).</b>

 <b>In most cases, what you actually need to do is just typing in one simple command as suggested in <a href="#recipes">Recipes</a >.
 But you are still highly recommended to read the following minimal introductions</b>: